manderson95393/gitanalyze/README.md

 Tailwind CSS for styling
 Real-time data visualization
 Responsive design

-📈 Future Enhancements

- Code quality metrics analysis
- Security vulnerability scanning
- Contributor behavior analysis
- Custom scoring weights
- Batch repository analysis
- Trend analysis over time

-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-🙏 Acknowledgments

 GitHub API for providing repository data
 Open source community for inspiration